-We are a clinical stage drug development company with limited resources, a limited operating history and have no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.
+We are a preclinical drug development company with extremely limited resources, a limited operating history and have no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.

-We are a clinical stage drug development company that commenced operations in September 2008.
+We are a preclinical drug development company that commenced operations in September 2008.
 We have limited facilities to conduct fundamental research and we have performed our research and development activities by collaboration with contract service providers, and contract manufacturers and by designing and developing research programs in collaboration with university-based experts who work with us to evaluate mechanism(s) of disease for which we have designed and developed product candidates.
 Our direct research capabilities are very limited.
 As of the date of this offering, we have not maintained a principal laboratory or primary research facility for the development of our product candidates.
-In addition, we have no products approved for commercial sale and therefore all of our revenue has been obtained solely through grants and contracts from private foundations and from state and federal grants from institutions such as the National Institutes of Health and the Department of Defense.
+In addition, we have no products approved for commercial sale and therefore all of our revenue has been obtained solely through grants from private foundations, and state and federal grants from institutions such as the National Institutes of Health, and by conducting research services for the Department of Defense.